leotrax3d/ClassSignal/README.md

 5. Open a Pull Request

 ## License

-TBD - License to be determined based on institutional requirements.
+we will see :)
 ## Author

 **Leonardo**

-For questions or feedback, please open an issue on GitHub.
+For questions or feedback, please open an issue on GitHub

-## Acknowledgments

-Created as a proof of concept to improve classroom participation and engagement through technology.